bgord/knowledge/README.md

 - What can you pass to a React.Fragment?
 - React accessibility (a11y) audit
 - Error boundary example
+- A component is changing an uncontrolled input to be controlled

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?